How Is Robotic Spine Surgery Safe and Accurate

-Though this technology has been there for several years, it has gained popularity among the patients who are keen on adopting a less invasive way to resolve their back pain.
-At the same time, there are questions regarding its safety in most minds.
+Though this technology has been here for several years, it has gained popularity among those who are keen to adopt a less invasive way to resolve their back pain, however, there are questions regarding its safety in most minds.

 Robotic Spine Surgery–Safest and Most Accurate Minimally Invasive Procedure

 A multi-center study conducted in 2014, which enrolled 379 patients revealed the fact that patients who underwent robot-assisted spinal surgery experienced 5 times lesser surgical complications and a 7-fold reduced risk of revision surgery compared to other minimally invasive spine surgery.
 According to a study that counted 3,271 implants in 635 patients across 14 international medical centers found that the implants were placed with an average accuracy of 98.3%.